joakimbugge/typeorm-seeder/docs/entity/decorate-properties.md

 Use `@Seed()` to decorate properties you'd like to set during seeding.

 Provide a function returning the value the property should have after creation.
-The function is called for each property on each seeded entity so no property on any seeded entity should be equal unless intended to.
+The function is called for each property on each seeded entity, so no property on any seeded entity should be equal unless intended to.

 ```typescript
 import { Entity, PrimaryGeneratedColumn } from 'typeorm';